uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

   a stateful object whose state changes after an operation is applied.

 Each oneDAL algorithm has its own dedicated namespace, where the corresponding descriptor is defined.
+Descriptor, in its turn, defines defines the following:

+- **Template parameter.** A descriptor is allowed to have any number of template parameters, but shall support at least two:

+   + ``Float`` is a `floating-point type <floating-point_>`_ that the algorithm uses for computations.
+This parameter is defined first and has the ``onedal::default_float_t`` default value.

+   + ``Method`` is a tag-type that specifies the `computational method
+     <methods_>`_.
+This parameter is defined second and has the
+     ``method::by_default`` default value.

-Descriptor, in its turn, defines a set of template parameters and **properties** --- run-time parameters that can be accessed by means of the corresponding getter and setter methods. `The following code sample
+- **Properties.** A property is run-time parameter that can be accessed by means of the corresponding :term:`getter <Getter>` and :term:`setter <Setter>` methods.

-<descriptor-template_>`_ shows the common structure of a descriptor's definition
-for an abstract algorithm.
+`The following code sample <descriptor-template_>`_ shows the common structure of a descriptor's definition for an abstract algorithm.
 To define a particular algorithm, the following strings shall be substituted:

 - ``%ALGORITHM%`` is the name of an algorithm and its namespace.
-All classes and structures related to that algorithm shall be defined within the namespace.
+All classes and structures related to that algorithm are defined within the namespace.

 - ``%PROPERTY_NAME%`` and ``%PROPERTY_TYPE%`` are the name and the type of one of the algorithm's properties.